pt9999/fixlang_minilib/doc/lib/simple_parser.md

 ```
     type Stream = unbox struct {
-        filename: String,
+        filename: String,       // File name (empty if no file name is set)
-        line: I64,
+        line: I64,              // Line number
-        column: I64,
+        column: I64,            // Column number
-        position: I64,
+        position: I64,          // Stream position from the beginning of the file
-        iter: Iterator Char
+        iter: Iterator Char     // The character iterator
     };
 ```
 #### empty: Stream;

+An empty Stream.

 #### advance: Stream -> Option (Char, Stream);

+`stream.advance` gets next character and increment the stream position.

 #### read_all: Stream -> (Array Char, Stream);

+`stream.read_all` reads all characters to the end of stream.

 #### error: String -> Stream -> Result ErrMsg a;

-Report the error along with where it occurred.
+`stream.error(str)` reports an error along with where it occurred.

+#### `impl Stream: FromString`

+Creates a stream from a string.

+#### `impl Stream: ToString`

+Converts a stream to a string, for example `"Stream(pos=1001)"`

 ### type ParseResult